NYC: Lower Manhattan (Wall Street and Ground Zero)

 Ground Zero

 A lot has changed at Ground Zero since my last visit in 2006.
-Even if the work on the new skyscraper, the One World Trade Center, proceed very slowly.
-Right next to it, the memorial dedicated to the victims of the terrorist attacks of September 11, 2001 and the earlier 1993 bombings on the World Trade Center will remember, built.
-In the place of the destroyed twin towers, like "footprints", there will be two large pools.
-In the middle of the two water areas at street level, surrounded by trees, the water will fall nine meters into a basement.
-However, we could not see the monument through the construction site fence.
-Until the opening in 2012 there is a small, very nicely furnished museum in a side street.
+Even though work on the new skyscraper, the One World Trade Center, is progressing very slowly.
+Right next door, the memorial commemorating the victims of the terrorist attacks of September 11, 2001, and the earlier bombings of 1993 on the World Trade Center The monument will commemorate the 1920s.
+At the sites of the destroyed twin towers, two large pools will be built, resembling "footprints."
+In the middle of the two water features at street level, surrounded by trees, the water will each drop nine meters into a basement.
+However, we couldn't see the monument through the construction fence.
+Until its opening in 2012, there will be a small, beautifully furnished museum on a side street.

 NYC City Hall

-After seeing it, we walked north along Center Street.
-We first passed the town hall (City Hall), then the Supreme Court and then entered Chinatown.
-This Manhattan borough is one of the largest Chinese communities in North America.
+After visiting the museum, we walked north along Centre Street, passing first the City Hall (City Hall), then the Supreme Court, and then entered Chinatown.
+This borough of Manhattan is one of the largest Chinese communities in North America.

 City Hall